goodingr/sports/docs/product_requirements.md

 ### 3.5 Automation Enhancements
 - Hourly pipeline now includes:
   - ESPN odds ingestion for core leagues.
-  - Killersports and The Odds API snapshots (including NCAA & NHL).
+  - Killersports and The Odds API snapshots.
   - Dataset rebuilds and model training for leagues with new data.
-  - Forward test predictions + result updates for trained leagues and NCAA/NHL (prediction-only mode).
+  - Forward test predictions + result updates for trained leagues.

 ## 4. Design & Technical Requirements
 ### 4.1 Architecture